bartmichu/urbstat/README.md

 - Your suggestion goes here

-This Deno application is provided both as a self-contained compiled executable and as a bundled script file which you run with Deno.
+This Deno application is provided both as a self-contained compiled executable and as a script file which you run with Deno.

 It is in active development. `Main` branch should be stable and is being used on a daily basis on my servers. `Unstable` branch is where I'm experimenting and it